Murphy's RefinishingFurniture Repair • Hand Stripping • Door Dipping • Antique Restoration • Furniture Refinishing

 A furniture finish has two functions:

 Without the protection of a finish, the wood surface becomes soiled, dull, and grayish looking.
 At times, the soil penetrates below the surface and never comes out, leaving dark blotches and rings.
-On woods like walnut, mahogany, and cherry, a finish really shows off the rich grain contrasts.
+On woods like walnut, mahogany, and cherry, a finish really shows off the contrasting rich wood grains.

 Color and Sheen

 The piece may be refinished as close to its original color as possible, or choose a complete color change.
 If you have a color sample, we can match that; or, select from one of our samples and we’ll advise you of the possibilities based upon the color of your piece.

 The finish is sprayed on, allowing it to dry smooth and clear.
 Its hardness is a kitchen cabinet grade, satin sheen.
 Matte or a higher gloss sheen is available, delivering the appearance you want.

 You can have indoor furniture painted your choice of colors; we provide precise color matching.
 We use colored lacquer for it’s smoothness, hardness, and quick drying.
 A secondary color or two can be added on top for a multitude of effects.
 After the final color is applied, the piece is clear-coated for maximum protection.
 For iron patio pieces, sand blasting is used to remove old paint and rust; then,it’s primed and painted with automotive enamel for durability.